slphyx/DamagedParasites/README.md

 # Damaged Parasites
-Some mathematical models for exploring the mechanism of artemisinin resistance.
+An improved pharmacometric model for artesunate treatment of falciparum malaria